cameronsutter/odyssey/spec/fixtures/on_the_duty_of_civil_disobedience.md

-On the Duty of Civil Disobedience
+"On the Duty of Civil Disobedience" by Henry David Thoreau (1849)

 I heartily accept the motto,—“That government is best which governs least;” and I should like to see it acted up to more rapidly and